DAT4/02257-1/report/01-Design.md

 The basic functions used to construct the tree are:

- - `moveTree` changes the horizontal position of a tree
+ - `moveTree` changes the horizontal position of a tree by changing the pos component of the root node.
- - `moveExtent` changes the horizontal position of an extent
+ - `moveExtent` changes the horizontal position of an extent by using a map to change the value of each span in the list.
- - `mergeExtent` merges two extents that don't overlap
+ - `mergeExtent` merges two extents that don't overlap using pattern matching to determine if either Extent list is empty, in which case we return the non-empty list, or, in the case where both lists are non-empty, we take the first float in the first span in the first list and the second float in the first span in the second list and concatenate that to a recursive call to mergeExtent using the rest of both lists.
- - `mergeExtentList` performs a `mergeExtent` on a list of extents
+ - `mergeExtentList` performs a `mergeExtent` on a list of extents using a Fold.
- - `rmax` determines which side a tree is on
+ - `rmax` returns the largest of two floats, used in fit to determine the minimum distance between root nodes.
- - `fit` recursively determines the minimum distance between two root nodes
+ - `fit` recursively determines the minimum distance between two root nodes by repeatedly taking the maximum of the distance between two nodes plus one, the minimum difference, and a recursive call to fit using the rest of the Extent.
- - `fitlistl` fits two trees together from the left
+ - `fitlistl` recursively fits two trees together from the left by using pattern matching to merge each subtree.
- - `fitlistr` fits two trees together from the right
+ - `fitlistr` recursively fits two trees together from the right by using pattern matching to merge each subtree, reversing the lists and the polarity of the recursive call to achieve a right-fit instead of a left-fit.
- - `mean` determines the average of two trees
+ - `mean` determines the average of two floats.
- - `fitlist` finds the `mean` of the left-fitted tree and the right-fitted tree to produce a tree that is fitted together and centered
+ - `fitlist` finds the `mean` of the left-fitted tree and the right-fitted tree to produce a tree that is fitted together and centered.

 All these functions are used together in a function we call the `blueprint` function to build a tree
 ```fsharp